China says it has never heard of any country having security problem with Huawei

-BEIJING, Dec 10 (Reuters) - China’s foreign ministry on Monday said it had never heard of any country having a security problem with Huawei Technologies Co Ltd, after a top executive of the telecoms giant was arrested in Canada.
+BEIJING (Reuters) - China’s foreign ministry on Monday said it had never heard of any country having a security problem with Huawei Technologies Co Ltd [HWT.UL], after a top executive of the telecoms giant was arrested in Canada.

 Ministry spokesman Lu Kang made the comment at a daily news briefing in Beijing.